TABLE OF CONTENTS

-I’ve been to all the lower 48 states, traveled decent swaths of Canada, Mexico, Europe and Africa, wrote plenty of songs and started bands, tried most of the drugs I’ve wanted to try, been in love more than a few times, co-founded an arts-based non-profit, ran a marathon, climbed mountains, saw Obama sworn in, been to Burning Man, and wrote a musical.
+I’ve been to all the lower 48 states, traveled decent swaths of Canada, Mexico, Europe and Africa, wrote plenty of songs and started bands, been in love more than a few times, co-founded an arts-based non-profit, ran a marathon, climbed mountains, saw Obama sworn in, been to Burning Man, and wrote a musical.

 At the same time, I’m unmarried and have no kids, I haven’t sailed across the ocean, I’ve switched jobs too many times to be in any position for a “career,” I’m only fluent in one language, and I have no idea what’s next for me.